 Read on for tips to help you save energy whether you wash your dishes by hand or use a machine and to find out more about picking an energy-efficient dishwasher.

-Dishwashers have other advantages over hand washing; they save time and are very hygienic .
+Dishwashers have a few other advantages over hand washing: they save time and are very hygienic.

-If you don't have a dishwasher, and rely on hand washing, here are some tips to make sure you are as energy-efficient as possible:
+If you don't have a dishwasher, or just prefer hand washing, here are some tips to make sure you are as energy-efficient as possible:

-- Pre-soak all heavily soiled dishes in a bowl, rather than rinsing them under the tap before you start your washing-up.
+- Always pre-soak all heavily soiled dishes in a bowl, rather than rinsing them under the tap before you start your washing-up.

-- Always wash your dishes in a bowl, rather than washing under a running tap.
+- Always wash your dishes in a bowl, rather than under a running tap.
 A bowl will keep the warm water together without requiring you to constantly waste hot water.

 - Use a second bowl for rinsing - again, don't rinse dishes under a running tap.
 This is another easy way to save both water and energy for heating.